jcwong86/GTFS_Explore_Tool/README.md

  - use of the gtfs_sql_importer (https://github.com/cbick/gtfs_SQL_importer)
  - PostgreSQL 9.1 w/ PostGIS support enabled

+The batch importer also uses the excellent [OneBusAway GTFS Transformer](http://developer.onebusaway.org/modules/onebusaway-gtfs-modules/current-SNAPSHOT/onebusaway-gtfs-transformer-cli.html) tool, which is licensed under the Apache 2 license and is checked in in the lib/ directory.

 Limitations of the scripts:
  - Works when stops are coded individually, not with time-point only feeds
  - Requires use of shapes.txt file for any distance related functions